Four billion years ago, when the first gene awoke within the first primordial cell and life began, that first gene may well have coded for an enzyme.

 Vern credits his interest in chemistry to his Gilbert chemistry set, a Christmas gift from his parents.
 “Chemistry sets in those days had compounds like sulfur and potassium nitrate and, of course, we could make charcoal ourselves.
 With all the ingredients for gunpowder, I helped my brother and his friend the preacher’s son make Fourth of July fireworks.
 This inspired me to try making nitroglycerin—but fortunately I wasn’t a very good chemist at age 12 and never blew anything up.
 But I certainly tried.”

 His other passion was reading.
-“I read all the time when I was in high school,” says Vern.
+“I read all the time when I was in high school,” Vern says.
 “I read encyclopedias, books about chemistry, the classics—almost all the books in our high school library.”
-He was not a good student.
+He was not a good student, however.
 “I liked to learn but didn’t like to study,” he recalls.
 “I didn’t have really good grades, and after high school I went to our local college, South Dakota State College of Agricultural and Mechanic Arts, where they were obliged to take anyone who’d been in good academic standing during high school.”

 Not surprisingly, he majored in chemistry.
 But in his junior year, while taking a course in microbiology, he was offered a research assistantship and free tuition if he’d switch to a microbiology major, which he did.
 He stayed on after graduating, working full-time as a technician with no plans for the future.
 Then came the phone call that changed his life.